 Report: Ohio State coach Ryan Day, family not connected to NCAA investigation of Michigan

-According to a report by Yahoo Sports, the NCAA notified the Big Ten that there are no connections between Ohio State football coach Ryan Day or his family to the investigation into Michigan football for alleged sign stealing.
+According to a report by Yahoo Sports, the NCAA notified the Big Ten that there are no connections between Ohio State football coach Ryan Day or his family to the investigation into Michigan football for alleged sign stealing, Yahoo Sports reported.

 As the investigation continued, rumors started over social media and other websites that Day and select family members has been involved in the NCAA's investigation.
 According to the Yahoo Sports report, Day and family members had received threats because of these rumors.